What is ectopic rhythm?

 - your heart skipped a beat or stopped briefly

-- you are hyper-aware of your heartbeat
+- you are hyper aware of your heartbeat

-- if it happens frequently, you may feel faint or dizzy
+- you feel faint or dizzy

 - echocardiogram: sound waves are used to create a moving picture of the heart